moeenn/knowledgebase/Programming/Go/Fundamentals.md

 /* A: Excellent */
 ```

-GoLang supports for-loop style preconditions in if statements as well.
+Golang supports for-loop style preconditions in if statements as well.
 This can be helpful in making the code easier to understand.

 ```go
 if i := 30; i < 100 {